Kids Nutrition – Healthy Diet Guidelines

 Trans fats foods are cooking oil, margarine, snacks, and fried foods

-Monounsaturated Fat is a fat simple, provides nutrients to cells, and is good for overall health.
+Monounsaturated Fat is a fat simply, provides nutrients to cells, and is good for overall health.
 Monounsaturated fat reduces the risk of heart disease by controlling the bad cholesterol levels in the blood.
 It also contains vitamin E, an antioxidant that is good for the body.

 Monounsaturated fat foods are olive oil, peanut oil, canola oil, seeds, sunflower oil, and sesame oil.